zacharytgray/MultiAgent-LLM-Negotiation-Research-Domain/README.md

 This framework simulates competitive negotiation environments where two LLM agents must negotiate the allocation of valuable items across multiple rounds.
 Each agent only knows their own item valuations and must strategically negotiate to maximize their total utility without knowledge of their opponent's preferences.

-### Key Research Questions Addressed:
-- How do LLM agents develop negotiation strategies?
-- What factors influence Pareto-optimal outcomes in AI negotiations?
-- How does negotiation behavior evolve across multiple rounds?
-- What are the efficiency characteristics of AI-mediated negotiations?

 ## 🏗️ Architecture Overview

 The system follows a modular, two-stage architecture designed for research scalability and analytical flexibility: